Gaius Antonius Hybrida: Catiliniarian Conspiracy

 Towards the end of 63, Hybrida went to Etruria to assist the praetor Quintus Metellus Celer in preventing Catiline escaping through the Alps and into Gaul.
 Catiline, hoping that Hybrida might choose to help him, opted to engage him and his consular army rather than the forces under the praetor.
 Hybrida, however, had given command of the army to his legate, Marcus Petreius, having either suffered a bout of gout or pretended to have.
-Catiline put up his final resistance in Pistoria, Etruria, with an army of 3000 men.
+Catiline put up his final resistance in Pistoria, Etruria, with an army of 3,000 men.
 Here, Petreius and his soldiers massacred the entire army, killed and beheaded Catiline, and then sent his head to Rome.
 Hybrida, having adhered to the agreement that he had with Cicero and the Senate, was granted the governorship of Macedonia at the end of his consulship.

 Governor of Macedonia

-Hybrida immediately, upon receiving his governorship of Macedonia, set about robbing and plundering the provincials.
+Immediately upon receiving the governorship of Macedonia, Hybrida set about robbing and plundering the provincials.
 An accountant in his court spread a report claiming that Hybrida's plundering had yielded as much profit for Cicero as it did for Hybrida himself; however, if he had indeed robbed the provincials on Cicero's account he never paid his dues to Cicero.
 Hybrida then began to move on to the barbarian lands around Macedonia with the same intent to pillage as he had in Macedonia.
-It was during these incursions that Hybrida suffered two successive defeats: the first came at the hands of the Dardanians after he had encroached upon their land in Lower Moesia, and the second took place near the Greek polis of Histria in Upper Moesia.
+It was during these incursions that Hybrida suffered two successive defeats: the first came at the hands of the Dardanians after he had encroached upon their land in Lower Moesia, and the second at the Battle of Histria in Upper Moesia.
 The ancient Roman historian Cassius Dio narrates the events thus:

 In both of these instances, a failed retreat by Hybrida and his cavalry led to his unit being absolutely defeated and any plunder accrued during the attack was forfeited back to the natives.
 This lack of success, rather than the extortion of the provincials, drew the attention of the Senate who threatened to recall and prosecute Hybrida for his mismanagement of the province.
 In 60 BC, Hybrida was quietly replaced by Gaius Octavius as the Governor of Macedonia and in March of 59, during the consulship of Caesar and Marcus Culpurnius Bibulus, was prosecuted for the mishandling of the governorship by Caesar and Crassus.
 In the end, Hybrida was tried by Marcus Caelius Rufus for his participation in the Catilinarian conspiracy and by Lucius Caninius Gallus for his crimes in Macedonia.
 He was defended by Cicero, not out of duty but as a protest against the current state of affairs in Rome.
 Despite this, Hybrida was found guilty of his crimes, ordered to pay a fine, and banished from Rome to a place of his choosing.
 Hybrida settled upon Cephallenia as his residence for the duration of his exile.